In this article:

-Know Your Credit Utilization Rate
+Know Your Credit Utilization Ratio

-- Reduce your debt by paying off your account balances.
+- Start paying down your account balances.

 Consider How Many Credit Accounts You Have

 Scoring models consider how much you owe and across how many different accounts.
 If you have debt across a large number of accounts, it may be beneficial to pay off some of the accounts, if you can.